Club address: Level 1, 280 Pitt Street, Sydney near Bathurst St

 HEALTY AND SAFETY POLICY

-Sydney PC User Group Incorporated's policy aim is to provide and maintain safe, healthy, sociable conditions for all members and invited guests whilst attending club activities.
+Sydney PC & Technology User Group Incorporated's policy aim is to provide and maintain safe, healthy, sociable conditions for all members and invited guests whilst attending club activities.

 It is the duty of all members to familiarise themselves with the NSW The Civil Liability Act and with this Health and Safety Policy.